Hassan-Sarwat/PlanarReconstruction_ML3D/README.md

 # PlanarReconstruction

 This is our implementation of the Paper for ML3D Project at TUM.
-We have left set up instructions as is in the readme and added a [ML3D Experiments](#ml3d-experiments) section at the botoom
+We have left the setup instructions as is in the readme and added a [ML3D Experiments](#ml3d-experiments) section at the botoom

 PyTorch implementation of our CVPR 2019 paper: